NeonGeckoCom/skill-support_helper/README.md

 message information, including user profile information, sent to the user via email.

 ## Examples
-- "create a troubleshooting package"
+- "Create a troubleshooting package."
+- "Create a support ticket."

 ## Troubleshooting
 If you do not see your troubleshooting email, check your spam folder.